srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

             else:
                 gdb.execute("monitor r")
                 res = 0
-                #res != 4 means that our input in not correct and we have to restart the binary
+                #res != 4 means that our input is not correct and we have to restart the binary
                 fill("")